Mercedes F1 W06 Hybrid: In-season development

-Launch, pre-season and in-season testings
+Launch, pre-season and in-season testing

 The F1 W06 Hybrid was officially unveiled on 1 February 2015 at the opening day of pre-season testing held at Circuito de Jerez.
 On the basis of 12 days of pre-season testing conducted at Jerez and Barcelona, the car completed 1340 laps; a total of 6121 km.
 Hamilton said during pre-season testing that the F1 W06 Hybrid felt equivalent to its predecessor.
-The car was also driven by 2015 DTM Champion: Pascal Wehrlein during in-season testings.
+The car was also driven by 2015 DTM Champion: Pascal Wehrlein during in-season testing.